singhraghuveer31/Assignments/DatabaseSchemaEngine/README.md

 # Template Files
 Template files will be placed in the directory as confidured in last step for individual target framework.
 Below are the template files formats for respective target database framework.

+For referece, please see the files in the path [Schema Templates](/DatabaseSchemaEngine/Samples/Schema Templates).
+And place these files in the configured directories.

 **SFCDB**